 RRSP contributions can make the difference in qualifying for other benefits

-It’s worth a careful look at the details to see whether an increase in your contribution could mean you qualify for income-tested credits you may be on the cusp of receiving.
-For example, a reduced net income (as a result of RRSP contribution and deduction against your income) could lead to increased refundable tax credits, like the Canada Child Benefit (CCB) or GST/HST credit.
-It could also be the difference in whether you are subject to the 50% clawback of the Canada Recovery Benefit (applicable when net income is over $38,000).
+It’s worth a careful look at the details to see whether an increase in your contribution could mean you qualify for income-tested benefits you may be on the cusp of receiving.
+For example, a reduced net income (as a result of RRSP contribution and deduction against your income) could lead to increased refundable tax credits, like the GST/HST credit, or increased income-tested benefits like the Canada Child Benefit.

 Sometimes it makes sense to make RRSP withdrawals before retirement